Boise Public Library: Columbian Club

 The library came under the management of the Columbian Club, also known as the Columbian Exposition Club, a women's club established in May, 1892, to advance the interests of Idaho during the World's Columbian Exposition in Chicago.
 The Columbian Club in 1893 requested space for the library in the new City Hall (1893), and late in 1894 the request was granted by the Boise City Council.
 When the library opened in 1895, it included furniture formerly on display in the Woman's Room in the Idaho Building at the Columbian Exposition in 1893.
 The club also hired its first librarian, Ella Reed, in 1895, and in that year the library catalog included 982 books.
 In 1896 the library counted 12,358 visitors.

 Traveling library

 The Columbian Club began a traveling library in 1899, and in 1900 the club managed 15 traveling libraries that served regional communities and mining camps.
 Early in 1901, the Idaho legislature passed a traveling library bill, informally known as the "Columbian Club Bill," to promote free public libraries and to establish a state library commission.

+Library!

+In 1994, Howard Olivier, owner of the local Flying Pie Pizza, contacted the Boise Public Library.
+In an effort to rejuvenate the library, Olivier met with officials to propose a new addition to the library’s name.
+He suggested adding an exclamation point to the end of the name.
+With permission from the local government and funding from Olivier himself, the library became ‘Library!’.
+Despite some push back, new signs reading Library! were unveiled at the downtown library in January 1995.